Purdue hands No. 2 Arizona third straight loss

-Senior guard Dakota Mathias had a game-high 24 points to lead four Purdue players in double figures to help the No. 18 Boilermakers to an 89-64 win over No. 2 Arizona on Friday in the seventh-place in the Battle 4 Atlantis in Paradise Island, Bahamas.
+For No. 18 Purdue, it was a game of “resiliency,” coach Matt Painter said after the Boilermakers defeated No. 2 Arizona 89-64 on Friday in the seventh-place game in the Battle 4 Atlantis in Paradise Island, Bahamas.

+Each team had lost their two previous games and had something to prove.
+Purdue showed it can play with one of the more talented teams in the country.
+And Arizona showed it has a lot of work to do.

+”All our guards -- Dakota (Mathias) started on (Allonzo) Trier -- and Carson (Edwards) was on him too and did a good job,“ Painter said on his postgame radio show. ”For us to respond like this with three games in three days ... it showed some resiliency.

+“We had a couple disappointing games, but this gave us some bounce back and momentum going into our (next) game, a huge a game on Tuesday against Louisville.”

+Arizona guard Allonzo Trier, who went into the game averaging 27 points per game, had just eight points.

-Carson Edwards added 22 points, Vince Edwards had 17 and Isaac Haas had 12 points for Purdue (5-2).
+Mathias, a senior guard, had a game-high 24 points to lead four Purdue players in double figures.
+Carson Edwards added 22 points, Vince Edwards had 17 and Isaac Haas scored 12 points for Purdue (5-2).

+“Dakota had a huge game,” Painter said.
+“He’s been efficient for us.
+Even when he doesn’t make shots, he’s done a great job of taking care of the ball and giving us assists.
+Vince was really good in the first half.”

 Additionally, this is the worst six-game start for the Wildcats under Miller since his first season at Arizona in 2009-10.